 Oftentimes, the advice given by an ayurvedic practitioner is expected—eating better, exercising more, and taking time to calm your mind are all good advice.
 Ayurveda frames lifestyle changes that give you an attitude of empowerment and control over your energy, balance, and life.

 Do any of these alternative therapies sound interesting to you?
-If you are hoping to find a rehab facility open to integrative medicine, Zinnia Healing can put you on the path to whole-body recovery.
+If you are hoping to find a rehab facility open to integrative medicine, Zinnia Health can put you on the path to whole-body recovery.
 Get in touch today!

 Start Your Ideal Treatment Plan

 No matter where you currently are in your addiction recovery journey, the most important thing is that you keep moving forward, and that you’re able to do that with a wealth of support from caring, kind professionals.
-At Zinnia Healing, we believe patients deserve options and the freedom to choose the services they feel will have the biggest impact on their recovery, which is why we are integrating more holistic therapies every day.
+At Zinnia Health, we believe patients deserve options and the freedom to choose the services they feel will have the biggest impact on their recovery, which is why we are integrating more holistic therapies every day.

 If you’re interested in learning more about our team, facilities, and approach to holistic care, don’t hesitate to reach out.
 Our empathetic professionals are standing by to answer your questions and get you on the path to pursuing lasting treatment and recovery.
-Just call Zinnia Healing today at (855) 430-9439 to get started.
+Just call Zinnia Health today at (855) 430-9439 to get started.